zacard-orc/RhineMid/README.md

 RhineMid
 ========

-A light Useful middware by Node.Js.It support JSON I/O  MongoDB  MySQL.I use it in CMCC/Shanghai CRM/WEB/BOMC Framework.
+A light Useful middware by Node.Js.It support JSON I/O  MongoDB  MySQL.
+I use it in CMCC/Shanghai CRM/WEB/BOMC Framework.
-It can be support High-Performance concurrance.It can be business-configuration type midware and easy to use it.
+It can be support High-Performance concurrance.
+It can be business-configuration type midware and easy to use it.

 How to Use
 ========